|

 Kerry Cullinan’s

-ridiculous book The
+ridiculous book

-Virus, Vitamins and Vegetables.
+The Virus, Vitamins and Vegetables.
 The reply was

-on 18 May 2009.
+published on 18 May 2009.

-are all the dead Zulus?’, a letter to
+are all the dead Zulus?,

-the editor of the
+a letter to the editor of the Witness – rejected for

-its course’, which is to say is over.
+the deputy editor said, which is to say is over.

-Satire’, a letter to Zapiro,
+a letter to Zapiro, cartoonist for the

 and other newspapers